workflowhub-eu/about/Registering-a-workflow-with-a-diagram-and-abstract-CWL.md

 ### 2. The CWL abstract (optional)

-The CWL abstract is used as a summary of the workflow to parse Inputs, Steps, Outputs and the description (doc) if provided.
+The CWL abstract is used as a summary of the workflow to parse for example the description (doc) if provided or to generate a svg diagram.
 If you have a Galaxy workflow you can generate the CWL abstract with
 [galaxy2cwl](https://github.com/workflowhub-eu/galaxy2cwl).
 If your main workflow is a CWL workflow, you can skip this step.
 In the future it will also be possible to convert other workflow types to CWL abstract.

 ### 3. The diagram (optional)